Dr. Rebecca McLelland-Crawley, NBCT

 PRISM Room 814, upstairs near the elevator

-Please click here to visit our classroom site for important dates and information for the 2014-2015 school year.
+Please click here to visit our classroom site on Blogger for important dates and information for the 2014-2015 school year.

 Vision Statement of PRISM Classroom:

-** Daily attendance for PRISM for ALL is mandatory for all students considering participation in PRISM for 2014-15, as well as for all A&E Math students. **
+** Daily attendance for PRISM for ALL is mandatory for all students considering participation in PRISM for 2015-16.
+More details to follow. **

 1. PRISM students will be provided with a supportive environment.